Good-Habits/good-habits-webapp/docs/architecture-decisions.md

 compiled to the bundle, but on the other hand, since it won't be imported to the server code, there should not be any critical problems.

+## Client Store

+I feel that for this particular project, something like full-throtle store Redux, VuEx will be complete overkill.
+Of course it makes sense for a big application and tons of wrappers to make it work make perfect sense.

+Internally Mithril call lightweight JS objects that hold the state "models", but in my opinion it more likely to be the store and also it would allow to not clash the names with database models.